- Jen Miller

 It’s hard to slow down and take a breath to realize our new situation.
 Most of us remember our childhood without electronics, and we survived many days home with nothing to entertain us except for our imaginations.
-We had more family time to play board games, watch movies and TV together, talk with each other and laugh; I mean laugh until tears came out of your eyes to the point you were on the verge of peeing your pants laughing.
+We had more family time to play board games, watch movies and TV together, talk with each other, and laugh; I mean laugh until tears came out of your eyes to the point you were on the verge of peeing your pants laughing.
 We can look back and recollect those memories that today’s kids are missing out on those experiences.
 Think about it.
-They are not going to say, “I remember the days I played my (fill in the blank) all day while my parents were on their phone, tablet, etc.” When’s the last time you just hung out with your child, played what they wanted, read with them, laughed together nonstop, or let your guard down and were silly and playful?
+They will not say, “I remember the days I played my (fill in the blank) all day while my parents were on their phone, tablet, etc.” When was the last time you just hung out with your child, played what they wanted, read with them, laughed together nonstop, or let your guard down and were silly and playful?

 Instead of focusing on the negative and what is out of our control, let’s take this opportunity to embrace the positives and what we can control.